-- (9) For contracts up to the EU supplies and services threshold, other than Land Contracts (as to which see CPR 9); the Service Director shall wherever possible use appropriate standard contract terms.
-Otherwise every contract for Supplies or Income Contract must set out: - a. details of the Supply to be made or to be disposed of; - b. the price or prices to be paid or received and/or the amounts and frequency or the method of calculation of contract payments with a statement of discounts or other deductions; - c. the time(s) within which the contract is to be performed; - d. termination provisions and break clauses, if appropriate; - e. appropriate data protection clauses where personal data is involved; and - f. such other matters as the Solicitor to the Council considers to be necessary (the Solicitor to the Council need not be consulted, but guidance must be followed). - (10) For contracts above the EU supplies and services threshold, other than Land Contracts (as to which see CPR 9); the Service Director must consult with the Solicitor to the Council who will prepare contract documentation appropriate for the contract. - (11) Where a competitive process is being carried out: a transparent, unambiguous and clearly set out schedule of Award Criteria, which are objectively verifiable and non-discriminatory and are appropriately prioritised, must be prepared and advertised.
-These criteria must be linked to the subject matter of the contract, must not include unlawful non-commercial considerations or Suitability Criteria (which should be identified separately and must follow CPR 3.4 3.9) and must be proportional to the contract's main objectives. - (12) Consideration of whether it would be appropriate to divide large procurements into contract Lots4 and must record the decision and reasoning. - (13) The Head of Internal Audit is satisfied regarding the financial standing of a proposed Supplier for any contract exceeding the EU supplies and services threshold. - (14) The appointment of an officer to carry out supervision of the resulting contract(s) in accordance with Financial Procedure Rule 21.8. - (15) That (unless Cabinet authorises otherwise) the formal Council policies and/or guides referred to in Appendix 1 are followed. - (16) All supply contracts in excess of £300,000 will be bonded in the sum of 10% of the Tender value, except where the Solicitor to the Council and Head of Internal Audit agree either: - a.
-No bond is necessary; or - b.
-A different value (or percentage) is appropriate; and or - c.
-A parent company guarantee or other form of surety can be accepted instead. - (17) A risk log is maintained during the Procurement process.
+- a. details of the Supply to be made or to be disposed of; - b. the price or prices to be paid or received and/or the amounts and frequency or the method of calculation of contract payments with a statement of discounts or other deductions; - c. the time(s) within which the contract is to be performed; - d. termination provisions and break clauses, if appropriate; - e. appropriate data protection clauses where personal data is involved; and - f. such other matters as the Solicitor to the Council considers to be necessary (the - Solicitor to the Council need not be consulted, but guidance must be followed). - 1.1.11.2.1.10.
+For contracts above the UK public procurementEU supplies and services threshold, other than Land Contracts\the Service Director must consult with the Solicitor to the Council who will prepare contract documentation appropriate for the contract. - 1.1.12.2.1.11.
+Where a competitive process is being carried out, a transparent, unambiguous and clearly set out schedule of Award Criteria, which are objectively verifiable and non- discriminatory and are appropriately prioritised, must be prepared and advertised.
+These criteria must be linked to the subject matter of the contract, must not include unlawful non-commercial considerations or Suitability Criteria (which should be identified separately and must follow CPR 3.5- 3.9) and must be proportional to the contract's main objectives. - 1.1.13.2.1.12.
+Consideration of whether it would be appropriate to divide large procurements into contract Lots and must record the decision and reasoning. - 1.1.14.2.1.13.
+The Head of Internal Audit is satisfied regarding the financial standing of a proposed\ a. capital construction works in excess of £300,000 any IT contracts that involve pre operational payments in excess of £300,000 any contracts with a total consideration in excess of £3m in excess of £300,000 will be bonded in the sum of 10% of the Tender value, except where the Solicitor to the Council and Head of Internal Audit agree\either:-